d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

-If we use a linear model, we'd basically be saying that for each pixel, increasing its value (making it more white) must always increases the probability that the image depicts a dog or must always increase the probability that the image depicts a cat.
+If we use a linear model, we'd basically be saying that for each pixel, increasing its value (making it more white) must always increase the probability that the image depicts a dog or must always increase the probability that the image depicts a cat.
 We would be making the absurd assumption that the only requirement for differentiating cats vs. dogs is to assess how bright they are.